CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Experiments

 \subsubsection{How Sensitive Is Compression to the Teacher Update Interval?}

 The teacher update interval $M$ (Eq.~\ref{eq:teacher_update}) controls how frequently the teacher weights are synchronized with the student.
-A larger $M$ provides a more stable distillation target but limits progressive compression; a smaller $M$ pushes compression further but risks training instability when the teacher changes too rapidly.
-We sweep $M \in \{1, 10, 20, 40, 50, 60\}$ using Qwen3-14B with the qualitative concise instruction on MATH-500.
+A larger $M$ provides a more stable distillation target but limits progressive compression; a smaller $M$ pushes compression further but risks instability when the teacher chases a rapidly-moving student.
+We sweep $M \in \{1, 10, 30, 50, 100\}$ on Qwen3-8B (full-vocab reverse-KL, all else fixed).
+Because we evaluate at step 99, $M{=}100$ never reaches its first refresh and is therefore effectively a \emph{frozen} teacher.
+Figure~\ref{fig:m_ablation} reports accuracy and token reduction at step 99.